WellthCare

 The New Measurement: From Activity to Asset

 Imagine a platform where an employee's preventive action-a screening, a check-up, adhering to a medication-immediately generates a financial asset for them.
 Not points.
 Not a chance to win a gift card.
+Think about that.
 Real, spendable dollars and real retirement contributions.
+WellthCare, the first Health-to-Wealth Benefit System, works alongside your existing health plan to turn every verified preventive action into store dollars and automatic retirement contributions — with zero copay and zero disruption.

 This creates a direct, measurable pipeline.
-We can now track an individual's Health-to-Wealth Conversion Rate-the personal financial return they earn for investing in their health through your company's system.
+Now we can track an individual's Health-to-Wealth Conversion Rate-the personal financial return they earn for investing in their health through your company's system.
 It turns benefits from a static line item into a dynamic engine of personal wealth creation.

 How a Conversion Rate Predicts & Drives Retention

-This isn't theoretical.
-When you implement this kind of system, you see three direct effects on retention.
+This isn't theory.
+Implement this system and you'll see three direct effects on retention.

 1. It Makes the "Hidden Paycheck" Visible.
 We talk about benefits as compensation, but employees rarely feel it.
 When a health action deposits funds they can spend or see growing in a pension, that hidden paycheck becomes a live financial feed.
 Leaving the job now means opting out of an active income stream tied to their own wellbeing-a powerful, positive financial handcuff.

 2. It Creates a Proprietary Retention Dashboard.
-This platform generates intelligence you've never had before.
+This platform gives you intelligence you've never had before.

 • High-Retention Employees: Those with high conversion rates are actively building equity *through* their employment.